Our Impact

 A healthcare professional with short gray hair, wearing glasses and a stethoscope around her neck, checks a patient’s blood pressure in an office.
 The professional is smiling and holding a blood pressure cuff while the patient has their arm extended.
 There is a computer, hand sanitizer, and framed pictures in the background.

-The 2024 Clinical Connect Impact Report builds on our commitment to strengthening primary care by showing not only how our peer education programme supports individual clinicians, but also how it contributes to a more connected, capable and resilient workforce across Waitaha Canterbury.
-Over the past year, we’ve continued to see clinicians come together in trusted small groups to share evidence-based knowledge, challenge variation in practice, and reflect on real clinical cases, making care safer and more consistent for patients and whānau.
-The stories and outcomes in this report demonstrate the real, measurable difference Clinical Connect makes in everyday practice, reinforcing that when clinicians are supported and connected, better care follows for everyone in our communities.
+The 2024 Clinical Connect Impact Report shows how our peer education programme strengthens primary care by supporting clinicians and building a more connected, capable workforce across Waitaha Canterbury.
+Over the past year, clinicians have come together in trusted small groups to share evidence based knowledge, reflect on real clinical cases, and reduce variation in practice.
+The outcomes in this report demonstrate the measurable difference Clinical Connect makes in everyday practice, showing that when clinicians are supported and connected, better care follows for patients, whānau, and communities.

 Read the 2024 Impact Report